fflewddur/tivolibre/README.md

     java -jar tivo-libre.jar -h

 # API Usage
 The tivo-libre.jar file exposes the TivoDecoder class.
-TivoDecoder requires an InputStream, an OutputStream, and a String representing the MAK associated with the InputStream.
+Use the provided Builder to create new TivoDecoder instances.
+Building a TivoDecoder requires an InputStream, an OutputStream, and a String representing the MAK associated with the InputStream; additional parameters are optional.
 Call the `decode()` method to start the coding process; `decode()` is a blocking method that returns `true` on success and `false` on failure.

     // Assume @in and @out are Path objects and @mak is a String try (BufferedInputStream inputStream = new BufferedInputStream(new FileInputStream(in.toFile()));
         BufferedOutputStream outputStream = new BufferedOutputStream(new FileOutputStream(out.toFile()))) {
-        TivoDecoder decoder = new TivoDecoder(inputStream, outputStream, mak);
+        TivoDecoder decoder = new TivoDecoder.Builder().input(inputStream).output(outputStream).mak(mak).build();
         decoder.decode();
     } catch (FileNotFoundException e) {
-        TivoDecoder.logger.severe(String.format("Error: %s", e.getLocalizedMessage()));
+        TivoDecoder.logger.error("Error: {}", e.getLocalizedMessage());
     } catch (IOException e) {
-        TivoDecoder.logger.severe(String.format("Error reading/writing files: %s", e.getLocalizedMessage()));
+        TivoDecoder.logger.error("Error reading/writing files: {}", e.getLocalizedMessage());
     }

 The TivoDecoder class also includes methods for fetching the metadata embedded in a TiVo file (`List<Document> getMetadata()`) and for processing a file's metadata without also decoding its audio and video streams (`boolean decodeMetadata()`).